 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 You will live with a host family in Belgrade for seven weeks.
-If you pursue an independent project or internship in Belgrade, you can extend your stay by four weeks.
-A homestay may be arranged in other locations during this period, as well.
+If you pursue an independent project or internship in Belgrade, you may be able to extend your stay by four weeks.

 In Belgrade, you will live with local families and may meet your hosts’ extended families in other parts of Serbia.
 Some homestay families have always lived in Belgrade while others have relocated to the city from other parts of the former Yugoslavia.
 Living with a host family greatly contributes to your understanding of the realities and challenges facing the Balkans today and provides an excellent opportunity to improve your language skills.